firestoned/firestone/README.md

 [Poetry](https://python-poetry.org/) is a great build tool for python that allows you to build and run all locally in a virtual environment.
-This is great for checking out the tool and playiong around.
+This is great for checking out the tool and playing around with `firestone` itself.

 ```
 brew install poetry